getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/vue.md

 Additionally, the Vue _integration_ will capture the name and props state of the active component where the error was thrown.
 This is reported via Vue’s `config.errorHandler` hook.

+Passing in `Vue` is optional, if you not pass it `window.Vue` has to be present.

 ```javascript
 import * as Sentry from '@sentry/browser'